-By better understanding, proving and improving our practice we will be best able to support those children and young people to develop protective traits and behaviours leading to lower rates of engagement with criminal behaviour.
-Furthermore, we will seek to influence the social, educational and arts sectors.
+By better understanding, proving, and improving our practice we will be best able to support those children and young people to develop protective traits and behaviours that lead to lower rates of engagement with criminal behaviour.
+Furthermore, we will seek to influence the social, educational, and arts sectors.

-The most ambitious outcome for this programme is to have a system-wide influence, promoting the benefits of creative activity and cultural learning opportunities within a new public health model of supporting vulnerable children and young people.
+The most ambitious outcome for the programme is to have a system-wide influence – promoting the benefits of creative activity and cultural learning opportunities within a new public health model of supporting vulnerable children and young people.

 The programme will:

-- improve the confidence, creativity, communication and social interaction of the participating children and young people leading to evidenced lower rates of risk-taking behaviour and particularly lower rates of offending and reoffending.
+- Improve the confidence, creativity, communication, and social interaction of the participating children and young people, leading to evidenced lower rates of risk-taking behaviour and lower rates of offending and reoffending

-- build the skills and knowledge of the practitioners and statutory staff to work in a Trauma Informed/ACE (Adverse Childhood Experiences) aware way and have an understanding of the impact of communication difficulties on vulnerable children and young people.
+- Build the skills and knowledge of the practitioners and statutory staff to work in a Trauma Informed and Adverse Childhood Experiences-aware way, and have an understanding of the impact of communication difficulties on vulnerable children and young people

 Challenge London investment from A New Direction: £79,750 over three years